List of American Stanley Cup Final television announcers: Broadcast networks

-Mainly influenced by the United States men's Olympic hockey team's surprise gold medal victory (dubbed "The Miracle on Ice") in Lake Placid several months prior, CBS agreed to pay $37 million to broadcast the sixth game of the 1980 Stanley Cup Finals.
+Mainly influenced by the United States men's Olympic hockey team's surprise gold medal victory (dubbed "The Miracle on Ice") in Lake Placid several months prior, CBS agreed to pay $37 million to broadcast the sixth game of the 1980 Stanley Cup Final.
 In return, the NHL happily moved the starting time from prime time to the afternoon.
-The Saturday afternoon game was the first full American network telecast of an NHL game since Game 5 of the 1975 Stanley Cup Finals aired on NBC.
+The Saturday afternoon game was the first full American network telecast of an NHL game since game five of the 1975 Stanley Cup Final aired on NBC.
 By this time, Dan Kelly was joined by former NHL on NBC commentator, Tim Ryan.
 Kelly did play-by-play for the first and third periods as well as overtime.
 Meanwhile, Tim Ryan did play-by-play only for the second period.
 Minnesota North Stars general manager Lou Nanne was the color commentator throughout the game.
 This turned out to be the last NHL game on American network television until NBC televised the 1990 All-Star Game.

-FOX split coverage of the Stanley Cup Finals with ESPN.
-Game 1 of the 1995 Stanley Cup Finals was the first Finals game shown on network television since and the first in prime time since 1973.
-FOX was scheduled to televise Games 1, 5, and 7; and ESPN airs Games 2, 3, 4, and 6.
+FOX split coverage of the Stanley Cup Final with ESPN.
+Game one of the 1995 Stanley Cup Final was the first Finals game shown on network television since and the first in prime time since 1973.
+FOX was scheduled to televise Games one, five, and sevem; and ESPN airs games two, three, four, and six.
 However, from 1995 to 1998, the Finals matches were all four game sweeps; the Finals ended in six games.
 The consequence was that – except for 1995, when Fox did televise game four – the decisive game was never shown on network television.
-Perhaps in recognition of this, Games 3 through 7 were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.
+Perhaps in recognition of this, games three through seven were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.